rmrk-team/NestingEIP/README.md

 ### Delegation

 One of the core features of DAOs is voting and there are various approaches to it.
 One such mechanic is using fungible voting tokens where members can delegate their votes by sending these tokens to another member.
-Using this proposal, delegated voting could be handled by nesting your voting NFT into the one you are delegating your votes to and unnesting it when the member no longer wishes to delegate their votes.
+Using this proposal, delegated voting could be handled by nesting your voting NFT into the one you are delegating your votes to and transferring it when the member no longer wishes to delegate their votes.

 ## Specification